suaydin17/ds_movie_proj/README.md

-# Top 1000 Highest Grossing Movies Data Science Project
+# Top 1000 Highest Grossing Movies Data Analysis Project

-## In this project, movie dataset analyzed with the goal of performing data cleaning, exploratory data analysis (EDA) and machine learning model building.
+## In this project, movie dataset analyzed with the goal of performing data cleaning and  exploratory data analysis (EDA).

 * Top 1000 Highest Grossing Movies dataset in Kaggle is used for this project.
-* A tool to estimate the World Sales in $ for a movie is created.

 ## Code and Resources Used
 **Python Version:** 3.9

-**Packages:** pandas, numpy, matplotlib, seaborn, ,,,,,,
+**Packages:** pandas, numpy, matplotlib, seaborn.

 ## Data Insight
 The dataset contains information about top 1000 highest grossing movies.
 It initially had 918 rows and 14 columns.
 Some of the important variables are: